 There are advantages to creating an electronic portfolio.
 It can be sent with your application to several different positions, it can be accessed by more than one individual and it can be reviewed before and after your job interview.
 It also provides a showcase for your technology skills!

 There are a number of ways to create an electronic portfolio.
 You can simply scan all the documents into an electronic file and save it as your portfolio.
 You can develop a presentation online using any number of applications including PowerPoint or you can use Google Docs to create and edit your portfolio.

-Google Sites lets you build a website to
+Google Sites, amongst others, lets you build a website to

 present your work and you can decide who can access the site.

 Whatever format you select for your portfolio the content you include is key to the impact it makes.
 Having a well organized portfolio full of meaningful and relevant content to present in your teaching interview will give you a distinct advantage.

 Teacher interview questions and answers about your classroom management and discipline skills as well as your ability to manage student relationships and parent contact.